-For technical assistance with submitting the application, contact the Grants.gov Customer Support Hotline at 1-800-518-4726 or via e-mail to support@grants.gov.
+For technical assistance with submitting the application, contact the Grants.gov Customer Support Hotline at 1-800-518-4726 or 606-545-5035 or via e-mail to support@grants.gov.

 Note: The Grants.gov Support Hotline hours of operation are 24 hours a day, seven days a week, except federal holidays.